OrangeTango101/Board_Game/README.md

 - <b>How To Win</b>
   - A player wins by occupying the enemy's spawn with one of their own pieces
-  - A player also wins if the enemy has no snakes nor pieces to place
+  - A player also wins if the enemy has no pieces to move

 - <b>Placements</b>
   - Pieces can be placed in a player's spawn or on the perimeter of a spawn snake (see definition above)